 This is why it’s best to work with a trustworthy personal injury lawyer.
-Legal assistance could be crucial in helping you and your family return to your daily lives.
+Legal assistance in representing personal injury victims could be crucial in helping you and your family return to your daily lives.
 Here are some of the ways a personal injury lawyer can help with your case.

 Trial Preparation and Representation